DandelionSprout/winget-extras/README.md

 ## Adding packages

 The easiest way to author or update a manifest is the Anthelion fork of Komac.
-Download a binary for your platform from [unpn-org/Komac releases](https://github.com/unpn-org/Komac/releases), then use these environment variables:
+Download a binary for your platform from [unpn-org/Komac releases](https://github.com/unpn-org/Komac/releases) or with `winget install unpn-org.Komac -s winget-extras`, then use these environment variables:

 | Variable             | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |